Mantsje/bachelor_project2018/README.md

 # bachelor_project2018
 Aimed at providing an algorithm that takes in a grammar definition in Rascal and creates from this a state-based syntax highlighter for various editors.
+Fails to do so properly

 ## Contents
 This is just the project that I have been working in.
 It is as of yet not nicely refactored and commented yet.
 Just here and there is something written that should contribute to the understanding of the code.